 Consecutive elections in recent years have caused some frustration and anger in Turkey`s public.
-Also, the ruling party's demand for a second snap election will lead to various interpretations that the AKP has failed to achieve stability in the politics and has difficulty in governing.
-Thereof, there is a need for a convincing explanation in order to call snap elections.
-In the current situation, there is no reasonable political point for holding early elections, as both the parliamentary majority and the presidency are controlled by the the People`s Alliance.
-So, what is the reason for calling snap election?
+Also, the ruling party's demand for a second snap election will lead to various interpretations that the AKP has failed to achieve stability in politics and has difficulty in governing.
+Therefore, there is a need for a convincing explanation in order to call snap elections.
+In the current situation, there is no reasonable political point for holding early elections, as both the parliamentary majority and the presidency are controlled by the People's Alliance.
+So, what is the reason for calling a snap election?

-Prior to call of election, the ruling bloc must find a "satisfying" answer to this question.
+Before calling for election, the ruling bloc must find a "satisfying" answer to this question.
 It should be noted that the AKP also failed to produce rational and coherent political rhetoric in the 2019 municipal elections marathon.
-That election strategy mainly aimed at deepening ideological polarization in society through antagonistic policies, although it was somewhat effective, did not yield the desired results, mayorships of big cities were left to opposition.
+That election strategy mainly aimed at deepening ideological polarization in society through antagonistic policies, although it was somewhat effective, did not yield the desired results; mayorships of big cities were left to the opposition.
 Attempts to re-apply this strategy are unlikely to yield any different results.
 Admittedly, in recent years, as a political movement, the AKP is experiencing a period of stagnation.
 The main reason is that the party has been in power for 17 years.
 In one of his speeches, AKP leader Erdoğan called this stagnation "metal fatigue".
-This fatigue is evident in the inability of the ruling party to make innovative and progressive political promises on its election platform and to build distinctive strategy.
+This fatigue is evident in the inability of the ruling party to make innovative and progressive political promises on its election platform and to build a distinctive strategy.
 Of course, economic difficulties should also be emphasized here.
-The economy contraction hinders the implementation of new infrastructure megaprojects, which have become a kind of tradition during the AKP.
-Given all this, it would be a very risky for the AKP to go to the elections without creating a new wave of enthusiasm among its own electorate.
+The economic contraction hinders the implementation of new infrastructure megaprojects, which have become a kind of tradition during the AKP.
+Given all this, it would be very risky for the AKP to go to the elections without creating a new wave of enthusiasm among its electorate.